Cherry-Labs/Peerage/README.md

 Peerage (pronounced peer-aazh not peer-age!) is a P2P communication and file sharing tool  with monetization abilities.
 The app is made of "rooms" and these rooms are customizable through HTML, CSS and JavaScript.
 But the room resides on your PC, not a server, and anyone who connect to your room accepts some of the load.
 Peers discover each othr through a ledger and muliicast DNS.
 Speakinh of ledgers you can make your room VIP and have people who pay the token registered in the ledger to acces it.
 The token is not a cryptocurrency, it's not mined or anything, it's just, like, a representation for the other cryptocurrencies.
 You basically pay in crypto to buy this token and the token is in the ledger... you know, like NeoPets currency but P2P!
 I had originally written 'our token' but that's wrong, the token does not belong to anyone but the holder.
 This is entirely decentralized.
 You can do "other" things with this token too.
 The ledger is shared by all members, only one aspect of ledger is active (aka uncompressed) active at time.
 The other aspects are compressed.

+As far as the network is concerned, I, being a hip young go-getter (I'm 29 but I have to get dentures :( take care of your teeth kids!) will use QUIC as the main transport.
+I will use come up with common discovery and multicast methods too.
+All these will be of my own implementation, although I might copy off libp2p like the loser that I am.
+But I won't use libp2p.
+I still have to plan the network side of thing, but it will siurely be planned by late this month.

 It's highly WIP.
 Any financial support during the development of this application is appreciated.
 Also you can do pull requests.

 ## What I have made so for